Center of Excellence for Regulatory Science in Agriculture

-- Consortium model funded by membership fees and competitive grants
+- Consortium model to leverage expert advice and competitive grants for impactful research

 How does CERSA work?

-CERSA will form research teams to tackle challenges associated with advancing scientific knowledge, federal and state regulatory transparency, and gaining public acceptance and understanding of policy decisions.
-Research efforts will generate data that improves existing regulatory frameworks, providing proof-of-concept of these frameworks while also anticipating the regulatory needs of the future.
+Additionally, CERSA is forming research teams to tackle challenges associated with advancing scientific knowledge, federal and state regulatory transparency, and gaining public acceptance and understanding of policy decisions.
+Research efforts will generate data that improves existing regulatory frameworks, providing proof-of-concept of these frameworks, while also anticipating the regulatory needs of the future.

 To become a national and international resource for furthering excellence in regulatory science in agriculture and build a workforce with the skills to make, inform and follow agricultural regulatory guidelines.

 Industry Supports CERSA